22Neves/devsite-docs/guides/checkout-pro/overview.en.md

 ---
 product_landing_hero:
- - title: Integra Checkout Pro and set up a pre-designed experience
+ - title: Integrate Checkout Pro and set up a predesigned experience
- - message: With this solution, your customers shop on your site and pay in a Mercado Pago environment with their saved payment methods.
+ - message: With this solution, your customers buy on your website and pay in the Mercado Pago environment with their saved payment methods.
  - image: https://http2.mlstatic.com/storage/dx-devsite/docs-assets/custom-upload/2025/2/10/1741607300137-choproes4x.png
  - benefit_icon: categories
  - benefit_title: Agile integration
  - benefit_icon: link
  - benefit_title: For web, Android, and iOS
  - benefit_icon: edit
- - benefit_title: Limited customization
+ - benefit_title: Pre-built experience
  - benefit_icon: sort
  - benefit_title: With redirection to Mercado Pago
- - info: Looking for options without development?
+ - info: Looking for development-free options?
 Explore [more solutions](/developers/pt/docs#online-payments).
 ---

 ---
 product_landing_what_it_offers:
  - title: What it offers
- - message: Combines different functionalities to ensure the security and conversion of operations.
+ - message: Combine different features to ensure transaction security and conversion.
  - benefit_title: Customization
- - benefit_bullet: Financing in installments.
+ - benefit_bullet: Financing in installments
- - benefit_bullet: Return URL after payment approval.
+ - benefit_bullet: Return URL after payment approval
- - benefit_bullet: Appearance and style of the payment button.
+ - benefit_bullet: Appearance and style of the payment button
- - benefit_bullet: Combinable and customizable payment methods.
+ - benefit_bullet: Customizable payment methods with the option to split the total amount into 2 parts
  - benefit_title: Conversion
- - benefit_bullet: Fast collection with the payment methods saved in Mercado Pago.
+ - benefit_bullet: Quick payment with the payment methods saved in Mercado Pago
- - benefit_bullet: Option to pay without a Mercado Pago account, as a guest user.
+ - benefit_bullet: Option to pay without a Mercado Pago account, as a guest user
- - benefit_bullet: Online and offline payment methods, such as cards and money in account.
+ - benefit_bullet: Online and offline payment methods, such as cards and account money
- - benefit_bullet: Recovery of rejected payments.
+ - benefit_bullet: Recovery of rejected payments
- - benefit_bullet: Coupons and promotional campaigns.
+ - benefit_bullet: Coupons and promotional campaigns
  - benefit_title: Payment approval
- - benefit_bullet: 3DS 2.0 technology for operation authentication.
+ - benefit_bullet: 3DS 2.0 technology for transaction authentication
- - benefit_bullet: Fraud prevention tools and client identity verification.
+ - benefit_bullet: Fraud prevention tools and customer identity verification
- - benefit_bullet: Transaction validation using industry-specific data.
+ - benefit_bullet: Transaction validation using industry-specific data
  - benefit_title: Fraud protection
- - benefit_bullet: OWASP and PCI DSS protocols.
+ - benefit_bullet: OWASP and PCI DSS protocols
- - benefit_bullet: Buyer identity verification.
+ - benefit_bullet: Buyer identity verification
- - benefit_bullet: Facial recognition with FaceAuth to access the Mercado Pago account.
+ - benefit_bullet: Facial recognition with FaceAuth to access the Mercado Pago account
 ---

 ---
 product_landing_how_works:
  - title: How it works
- - message: The customer chooses the product or service on your site, pays in the secure Mercado Pago environment, and returns to your site or the configured destination.
+ - message: The customer chooses the product or service on your site, pays in Mercado Pago’s secure environment, and returns to your website or the configured destination.
  - sub_title: Payment process
  - image: https://http2.mlstatic.com/storage/dx-devsite/docs-assets/custom-upload/2025/1/20/1740032685728-image450.png
  - image_text: Simulate the payment processing
  - image_text_link: /developers/en/live-demo/checkout-pro
- - list_title: The buyer completes the shopping cart on your site and selects to pay with Mercado Pago.
+ - list_title: The buyer checks out their shopping cart on your website and chooses to pay with Mercado Pago.
- - list_title: They are redirected to the payment form, where they decide whether to proceed with their Mercado Pago account or as a guest user.
+ - list_title: They’re redirected to the payment form, where they decide whether to proceed with their Mercado Pago account or as a guest user.
- - list_title: They can choose their preferred payment method, either one saved in their account or a new one entered.
+ - list_title: They can choose their preferred payment method, whether it’s one saved in their account or a new one they entered.
- - list_title: Once the purchase is complete, they are redirected to your website or the configured destination.
+ - list_title: Once the purchase is completed, they are redirected to your website or the configured destination.
  - button_description: How to integrate
  - button_link: /developers/en/docs/checkout-pro/create-application
 ---

 ---
 product_landing_what_differentiates:
- - title: What differentiates it
+ - title: What sets it apart
- - message: Compare our checkouts and choose the one that best suits your business.
+ - message: Compare our checkouts and choose the option that best fits your business.
 Check the [rates](https://www.mercadopago.com.br/ajuda/33399).
  - highlight_text: You are here
  - column_image: https://http2.mlstatic.com/storage/dx-devsite/docs-assets/custom-upload/2025/2/10/1741608134347-prodchopro4x.png
  - column_product: Checkout Pro